Sabrout/cantal_cryptocurrency/protocol.md

 CHEESE_REQUEST
 --------------

 A member can ask a cheese to another member.
-If a member has the requested cheese in his stack he will respond.
+The member will respond in any cases.

 ```
 Request: CHEESE REQUEST _PARENT_SMELL_\r\n